WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 ToStatePartition(&AddVotes{}, &RunningVotesTotalBuilder{}, "running vote totals", &LetterPartitionFunction{}, MakeLetterPartitions(), true).
 ```

 That is, while the stateless computation constructor `To` took only a computation class as its argument, the stateful computation constructor `ToStatePartition` takes a computation _instance_, as well as a state-builder _instance_, along with the name of that state.
-Additionally it takes two arguments for needed to partition our state.
+Additionally, it takes two arguments for needed to partition our state.

 ## Partitioning